In the Spotlight — June 21, 2018

 starbuck

-Why did you pick the House you are in?
+QuoteWhy did you pick the House you are in?

 If there’s one story of yours you would like to tell us about, what would it be and why?

-I only have one story right now :PThe Art of Being Nonchalant (Or Not) [M]+ , a James Sirius Potter/OC story about a girl who doesn't connect and a boy who enables her, but ultimately makes her connect (or does he? *snicker*). (omg I think this was the lamest one sentence summary I could've written about it, sorry! :ninja:) .
+I only have one story right now The Art of Being Nonchalant (Or Not) [M]+ , a James Sirius Potter/OC story about a girl who doesn't connect and a boy who enables her, but ultimately makes her connect (or does he? *snicker*). (omg I think this was the lamest one sentence summary I could've written about it, sorry! ) .
 I love friendships that turn into relationships.
 I also love writing a character who isn't afraid of her own desires, no matter what others may think about it (because, let's face it, we still live in a world where a guy will probably be congratulated on being a 'player', but a girl?
 Not so much.)
-And, also, a girl hitting a Bludger with a Beater's bat is just hot (I can absolutely understand Ginny Weasley's appreciation of Gwenog Jones) :shifty:
+And, also, a girl hitting a Bludger with a Beater's bat is just hot (I can absolutely understand Ginny Weasley's appreciation of Gwenog Jones)

 How did you learn to create graphics?
 What advice would you give to newbies?

-I learned on TDA :D I dabbled in Photoshop for a little while but it was awful up until I joined TDA in 2009 and abused the tutorials and the critique corner there.
+abused the tutorials and the critique corner there.
 I'll forever be grateful to HPFF for helping me find TDA back in the day because what I learned was extremely helpful during my uni days and even now at work.
 My biggest advice to newbies would be to not be afraid of trying to graphic and showing other people and asking for help.
 Everyone starts out with their graphics being 'bad', when I remember what my first tries looked like I laugh at myself and just wonder how did I not give up.
 But I didn't give up and everyone who's possibly thinking of trying to graphic shouldn't give up.
-It's a skill that can be learned and sites like TDA will help you learn. ;)
+It's a skill that can be learned and sites like TDA will help you learn.Would you ever write for any fandoms other than Harry Potter?
+If so, which ones?

 I would, but most likely just one shots .
 I'd write for A Song of Ice and Fire and Battlestar Galactica.